codezonediitj/adaboost/README.md

 - To check that installation is done properly
 run: `cmake --version` on git bash.
 It should give you the version of cmake as the output.

 6. Open cmake GUI and put the adaboost directory as source code in the source code field and build-adaboost directory in the build binaries field.

-7.By default `BUILD_TESTS`,`BUILD_CUDA` are turned off, you can check these options if you want to perform tests and want CUDA support , then click configure and generate to build the files .
+7. By default `BUILD_TESTS`,`BUILD_CUDA` are turned off, you can check these options if you want to perform tests and want CUDA support , then click configure and generate to build the files .

-8.Before checking the `BUILD_TESTS` field , install google test from :- https://github.com/google/googletest and build it using CMake.
+8. Before checking the `BUILD_TESTS` field , install google test from :- https://github.com/google/googletest and build it using CMake.

 9. For CUDA support you need to have a CUDA compiler and you should add it's path to environment variables therefore before checking `BUILD_TESTS` field  you should have a CUDA compiler.